 - Optional 48V phantom power.Comes with a power supply.

-- Connects between mic & mixer
+- Connects between your mic and mixer

 Best Vocal Effects Processors Buying Guide